A Positive Mass Theorem for Static Causal Fermion Systems: Example: Asymptotically Schwarzschild Spacetimes

 \subsection{Identifying the Dirac Solution Spaces}

-In preparation of the computation of the total mass, we need to identify the Dirac solution spaces in Minkowski space and in our asymptotically flat space-time.
-This needs to be done in such a way that both space-times are jointly static (meaning that they are both static with respect to the same one-parameter group~$(\scrU_t)_{t \in \R}$ in Definition~\ref{defstatic}).
-In order to distinguish the space-times, we again denote all objects of the asymptotically flat space-time with a tilde, whereas the objects without a tilde refer to Minkowski space.
+In preparation of the computation of the total mass, we need to identify the Dirac solution spaces in Minkowski space and in our asymptotically flat spacetime.
+This needs to be done in such a way that both spacetimes are jointly static (meaning that they are both static with respect to the same one-parameter group~$(\scrU_t)_{t \in \R}$ in Definition~\ref{defstatic}).
+In order to distinguish the spacetimes, we again denote all objects of the asymptotically flat spacetime with a tilde, whereas the objects without a tilde refer to Minkowski space.
 Clearly, the corresponding one-parameter groups are the time evolution operators, i.e.\

 where~$\H$ and~$\tilde{\H}$ are both chosen as the respective Dirac seas~\eqref{Hsea}.
 Since both Hamiltonians have the same essential spectrum and no point spectrum, they can be mapped to each other by a unitary transformation, i.e.\ there is a \beq {\text{unitary }} V \,:\, \H \rightarrow \tilde{\H} \qquad \text{with} \qquad \tilde{H} = V H V^{-1} \:. \eeq Identifying~$\H$ and~$\tilde{\H}$ by this unitary transformation, the one-parameter groups~$(\scrU_t)_{t \in \R}$ and~$(\tilde{\scrU}_t)_{t \in \R}$ are also mapped to each other.
 In this way, the corresponding causal fermion systems become jointly static.
 Dividing out the group action, we get into the setting of causal variational principles.